-19. With dynamic load still set at the maximum step size, expand the scope time scale to see 2 μs/div to 5 μs/div.
-A waveform that has two overshoots and one minor undershoot can result (see Figure 29).
+19. With dynamic load still set at the maximum step size, expand the scope time scale to see 2 μ s/div to 5 μ s/div.
+A waveform that has two overshoots and one minor undershoot can result (see Figure 33).
 Here, V{DROOP} is the final desired value.

-Figure 29.
+Figure 33.
 Transient Setting Waveform, Load Step

-- 20. If both overshoots are larger than desired, make the following adjustments in the order they appear.
-Note that if these adjustments do not change the response, then users are limited by the output decoupling.
-In addition, check the output response each time a change is made, as well as the switching nodes to make sure they are still stable. - Make ramp resistor larger by 25% (R{RAMP}). - For V{TRAN1}, increase C_B or increase switching frequency. - For V{TRAN2}, increase R_A and decrease C_A both by 25%. - 21.
-For load release (see Figure 30), if V{TRANREL} is larger than the IMVP-6 specification, there is not enough output capacitance.
-Either more capacitance is needed or the inductor values needed to be smaller.
-If the inductors are changed, then start the design over using Equation 1 to Equation 43 and this tuning guide.
+20. If both overshoots are larger than desired, make the following adjustments in the order they appear.
+Note that if these adjustments do not change the response, users are limited by the output decoupling.
+In addition, check the output response each time a change is made, as well as the switching nodes to make sure they are still stable. a.
+Make ramp resistor larger by 25% (R{RAMP}).

+- b.
+For V{TRAN1} , increase C_B or increase switching frequency. - c.
+For V{TRAN2} , increase R_A and decrease C_A , both by 25%. - 21.
+For load release (see Figure 34), if V{TRANREL} is larger than the IMVP-6 specification, there is not enough output capacitance.
+Either more capacitance is needed or the inductor values need to be smaller.
+If the inductors are changed, then start the design over using Equations 1 to 38 and this tuning guide.

-Figure 30.
+Figure 34.
 Transient Setting Waveform, Load Release